Symmetries of the Black Hole Interior and Singularity Regularization: Introduction

 The article is organized as follows.
 We start in section \ref{sec:classic} by reviewing the classical setup for the study of the black hole interior dynamics as described by a Kantowski--Sachs spacetime.
 After solving the dynamics in the Hamiltonian formulation, we exhibit the $\mathfrak{iso}(2,1)$ algebra which controls this dynamics and the scaling properties of the phase space variables.
 In section \ref{sec:symmetries}, we then establish the relationship between this algebraic structure and classical symmetries of the action.
 In particular, we identify the Noether charges as the initial conditions for the $\mathfrak{iso}(2,1)$ generators.
 Section \ref{sec:BMS} is then devoted to the study of the BMS$_3$ group and of the embedding of the newly discovered Poincr\'e symmetries of the action into it.
 In section \ref{sec:AdS} we endow (part of) the phase space with a geometrical structure, and reformulate the physical trajectories as curves on the hyperbolic AdS$_2$ plane.
 Finally, section \ref{sec:polymer} presents the construction of a symmetry-preserving regularization of the phase space, and studies the resulting black-to-white hole bouncing evolution.
+In appendix \ref{app:notations} we summarize some of the notations which are used throughout the paper.